renerocksai/slides/README.md

 ![](screenshots/editor_resize.png)

+**Note:** The internal editor is not suitable for smooth and comfortable editing, as it only covers the basic feartures of an editor.
+For authoring presentations, I recommend using a real editor.
+I prefer neovim - but you know best what works for you.
+Slides watches the file of the open presentation and reloads it when you save it in your editor of choice.

 ## Presentation and Slide Navigation
 See the next section for keyboard shortcuts for slideshow control and slide navigation.
 In addition to using the keyboard, you can also use a "clicker" / "presenter" device.